Holiday (1938 film): Plot

 Hoping to patch things up between Johnny and Julia, Linda visits the Potters, and finds them packing for a voyage to Europe.
 They tell her that Johnny is planning to go as well, and that he has asked Julia to go with them.
 A telegram arrives, informing them that Julia has turned him down.
 Linda returns home, hoping to change her sister's mind, but they argue instead.
 Julia is certain that Johnny will give up his plans and return to her.
 Just then Johnny arrives with a compromise: He will work at the bank for two years, but will quit then if he is unhappy.

 Mr. Seton accepts this, and Julia and he begin planning the couple's honeymoon in minute detail, mixing together stops at the homes of relatives with business-related matter.
 They discuss hiring servants to work in Julia and Johnny's new home, which he also just finds out about.
-This makes Johnny realize that Julia and Edward Sr.'s plan won't work, that marrying Julia on these terms will be more of an encumbrance on his freedom than he can abide.
+Johnny realizes that marrying Julia on those terms will be more of an encumbrance on his freedom than he can abide.
 He begs Julia to marry him that evening, and travel to Europe with him.
 She says no. He leaves to meet the Potters and sail.

 Linda sees from Julia's reaction that she is relieved by Johnny's decision.
 Linda makes Julia admit that she does not really love Johnny after all.
 With the way now clear, and inspired by Johnny, Linda renounces her father's stifling influence and declares her independence.
 She asks Ned to go with her, and when he can't, she promises to come back for him.
 Linda rushes off to meet Johnny and the Potters to go on holiday.

-Meanwhile, the Potters arrive at the ship, saddened that Johnny had decided to take the job at the bank.
-Johnny surprises them, and explains that he couldn't go through with it, and they cheerfully celebrate.
-Johnny is doing a back flip in the ship's hallway when Linda arrives.
-Seeing her while in mid-handspring, Johnny falls on his stomach rather than finishing.
-As she greets the three of them Johnny takes her hand, pulls her to the floor, and they kiss.
+Meanwhile, the Potters arrive at the ship, saddened that Johnny had decided to take the bank job.
+Johnny arrives, surprising them, and explains that he couldn't go through with it.
+They cheerfully celebrate.
+Johnny, in the middle of doing a back flip in the ship's hallway, sees Linda arrive.
+He falls on his stomach rather than finishing.
+As she greets the three of them, Johnny takes her hand, pulls her to the floor, and they kiss.